AR/VR

 facebook logo

-Mark Zuckerberg announced the infamous rebrand to Meta last month.
+Mark Zuckerberg announced the infamous rebrand to Meta in October 2021.
 Though some speculated the move was to distract from the ongoing scandal, Zuckerberg claimed that Meta was a better representation of what the company is working towards, since the firm has long since branched out beyond the platform they were previously named for.

 He said: “Right now our brand is so tightly linked to one product that it can’t possibly represent everything we’re doing today, let alone in the future.
 Over time, I hope we are seen as a metaverse company, and I want to anchor our work and our identity on what we’re building towards.”